Gabriel Heinze: Atlanta United

 On 18 December 2020, Heinze was named manager of Major League Soccer club Atlanta United on a two-year contract.
 On his debut the following 6 April, the side won by one goal away to Alajuelense of Costa Rica, in the last-16 first leg of the CONCACAF Champions League.

 Heinze banished Atlanta's star striker Josef Martínez from training, and publicly said that this was his own decision, rather than a precaution based on the Venezuelan's COVID-19 diagnosis at the 2021 Copa América.
 On 18 July that year, having won just twice in 13 games, he was dismissed from his job.

 Newell's Old Boys

 On 25 October 2022, Heinze was hired by Newell's, having rejected an offer from the club the previous December.
-His team were knocked out in the last 64 of the Copa Argentina on 22 February, 1–0 at home to fourth-tier Club Atlético Claypole.
-He left after one year at the club, in which they had a mid-table league finish and elimination from the last 16 of the Copa Sudamericana by Sport Club Corinthians Paulista.
+His team were knocked out in the last 64 of the Copa Argentina on 22 February, 1–0 at home to fourth-tier Claypole.
+He left after one year at the club, in which they had a mid-table league finish and elimination from the last 16 of the Copa Sudamericana by Corinthians.